-Lubin Austermuehle has over 35 years of experience representing our clients in many different complex business and commercial disputes.
-We have successfully represented owners, partners, shareholders or LLC members in closely held business disputes such as corporate freeze-outs, squeeze-outs, dissolutions or control disputes as well as disputes arising from breaches of fiduciary duty or claimed minority owner oppression.
+Lubin Austermuehle has over 35 years of experience representing our clients in many different complex business and commercial disputes and employment matters.
+We have successfully represented owners, partners, shareholders or LLC members in closely held business disputes such as corporate freeze-outs, squeeze-outs, dissolutions or control disputes as well as disputes arising from breaches of fiduciary duty or claimed minority owner or shareholder oppression.
 We have prosecuted or defended scores of claims of this type.
-We also handle many different types of business and commercial litigation matters including non-compete agreements, wrongful employment, and franchise or dealer termination claims, fraud claims and intellectual property disputes involving claimed misappropriation of trademarks or copyrights.
-We have won judgments or settlements in multi-million dollar cases along with the smaller dollar disputes.
-Our lawyers handle both the trial and appellate court work in our cases, have achieved significant wins at trial or at appellate levels our individual, small business and corporate clients.
+We also handle many different types of employment matters including wrongfully terminations of commissioned salespeople in bad faith to deny them substantial commissions, non-compete agreements, trade secret theft claims, and wrongful termination of employment for race, sex or national origin discrimination.
+We have prosecuted or defended many franchise or dealer termination claims.
+We also have extensive experience prosecuting and defending fraud claims and intellectual property disputes involving claimed misappropriation of trademarks, trade secrets or copyrights.
+We have handled a significant number of copyright disputes involving rights to computer software programs, a number of which have resulted in substantial settlements or judgment in our client's favor following extensive discovery.
+Our lawyers also defend and prosecute defamation, libel and slander claims and have wide-ranging experience litigating the First Amendment and other fact-intensive defenses that arise in this evolving area of the law where people now regularly engage in robust commentary on the internet that can give rise to defamation claims.
+We have won judgments or settlements in multi-million dollar commercial cases along with the smaller dollar disputes.
+Our lawyers handle both the trial and appellate court work in our cases, have achieved significant wins at trial or at appellate levels for our individual, small business and corporate clients.

 Flynn Beverage Inc. v.
 Joseph E. Seagram & Sons, Inc., United States District Court Central District of Illinois, Rock Island Division, Judge McDade.
 1992-1994.
 Wrongful termination of 27-year liquor distributorship involving statutory and common law franchise claims.
 Represented Flynn Beverage.
 Sought over $2 million in damages and recovery of attorney fees.
 Seagram's fifty-page motion to dismiss denied.
 See 815 FSupp 1174.
 The case settled: terms confidential.
 Opposing counsel: David W. Ichel (Simpson Thacher & Bartlett) and T. Mark McLaughlin (Mayer Brown Rowe & Maw).